Are Car Insurance Rates Finally Stabilizing in 2026? What to Expect

 See if you qualify for a lower rate in less than 2 minutes

 After years of relentless premium hikes, car insurance rates are finally showing signs of real relief in 2026.
-The national average full-coverage premium dropped 6% in 2025 and is projected to hold nearly flat this year — a dramatic turnaround from the double-digit increases that defined 2022 through 2024.
-But stabilization doesn't mean the same thing for every driver or every state.
+The national average full-coverage premium dropped 6% in 2025 and is projected to rise just 0.67% this year — the smallest increase since 2022 — a dramatic turnaround from the double-digit increases that defined 2022 through 2024.
+But stabilization doesn't mean the same thing for every driver or every state, and ongoing 25% tariffs on imported auto parts are creating renewed pressure on claim costs as the year progresses.

 In this guide, you'll learn exactly why rates are leveling off, which states are seeing the biggest decreases (and which are still climbing), how your driving record shapes what you'll pay, and what you can do right now to make the most of a more competitive insurance market.
 Whether you're a clean-record driver looking to lock in savings or a high-risk driver trying to find a path to lower premiums, this breakdown will help you act with confidence at your next renewal.